 Almost 10 million children under five die die every year--mostly from preventable causes.
 They die, and they don’t have to.
 Simple steps could save these children’s lives—things like exclusive breast feeding for the first six months of life, sleeping under insecticide treated mosquito nets, improved sanitation and hand washing practices, drinking recommended liquids to prevent dehydration from diarrhea, and timely access to basic medicines for malaria and pneumonia.
 These simple things can mean the difference between life and death.
 World Relief works with the Church, grass roots communities and government health services to tackle entrenched and complex problems of poverty that affect health.

 World Relief is at the forefront in the battle against AIDS.
-Our work has been praised by First Lady Laura Bush who visited one of our partner churches in Africa in 2005.
+The work has been praised by First Lady Laura Bush who visited one of the partner churches in Africa in 2005.

 World Relief comes alongside farmers, offering sustainable farming solutions.
 Teaching innovative and cost-effective agricultural methods, World Relief technicians teach farmers in Latin America and Africa about crop rotation and irrigation, and then they introduce them to national and international markets.